andreiutuy2/example1/README.md

 # git-playground
 Testing some git features.

-This is the new line.
+Somebody else gas added a new line!